AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

 * Case 1: Probability

-  * Great for performing innacurate but likely to hit a player.
+  * Great for performing inaccurate but likely to hit a player.

 * Case 2: Center Values